 The training and experience required for each administrative position, as well as duties and responsibilities, are clearly set forth in recruitment publications.
 The administrative screening process ensures that Santa Ana College administrators have appropriate preparation and experience to provide the administrative services necessary to support the institution's mission and purpose.
 The current SAC President has led the College for ten years, and the Vice President of Student Services has served in the role for 23 years.
-Other cabinet positions include the Vice President of Academic Affairs, Vice President of Administrative Services, and Vice President of the School of Continuing Education, who provide the President with staffing plans that evaluate and assess the need for change across the College.
+Other cabinet positions include the Vice President of Academic Affairs (who will oversee the division that houses the proposed Occupational Studies program), Vice President of Administrative Services, and Vice President of the School of Continuing Education, who provide the President with staffing plans that evaluate and assess the need for change across the College.